Deskech/isadent-gateway/README.md

 The Gateway plays a crucial role in securing access to these microservices by validating incoming JWT tokens.When a request is received, the Gateway checks for the presence of a valid JWT token.
 If the token is valid, the request is forwarded to the appropriate microservice.

+__Note: This Api Gateway is still under development any suggestion is welcome__
 ## Table of Contents
 - [Installation](#installation)
 - [License](#license)